-Unless otherwise specified, assignments are due at the beginning of the class or uploaded on the eLearn course website on the due date listed.
+Unless otherwise specified, assignments are due at the beginning of the class on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

 Missed Exams/Quizzes/Labs etc.

 Make-up exams, quizzes and/or tests are given at the discretion of the instructor, in medical emergencies or severe personal crises, with prior notice, and appropriate documentation.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.